“The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.” -Psalms 51:17

 This is why the Savior taught further that “whoso cometh unto me with a broken heart and a contrite spirit, him will I baptize with fire and with the Holy Ghost, even as the Lamanites, because of their faith in me at the time of their conversion, were baptized with fire and with the Holy Ghost, and they knew it not” (3 Nephi 4:50 RAV, 9:20 OPV).
 It’s not the laying on of hands that baptizes us in fire, we’re washed clean even before baptism by water.

 We are washed by the cleansing light of God as our hearts are pierced and broken.
 The dirty cup filled by Ego is scrubbed clean and purified by the fire of the Holy Spirit.
 The further we grow in Grace, the deeper we are pierced, and the more God’s light is able to flow from us.
 The bitter cup is now filled with clean, delicious water that never ceases.
+It is because we have accepted Christ and replanted of our sins the Spirit moves us to be baptized by immersion, confirmed to receive the Gift of the Holy Ghost, and partake of the sacrament of communion.

 The Path of Teshuvah